-Like many design teachers this year I have had to figure out how to teach CAD skills to my students using free online tools.
-After much dithering I finally committed to using OnShape Free with our IGCSE and IB students and Sketchup for Schools with out Year 7 to 9 students.
-OnShape was a great choice which I might blog about at another time, and despite some misgivings about the functionality of the online version of Sketchup it ended up facilitating an awesome workflow that I thought was worth sharing.
+Like many design teachers last year I had to figure out how to teach CAD skills to my students using free online tools.
+I decided to use OnShape Free with our IGCSE and IB students and Sketchup for Schools with out Year 7 to 9 students.
+OnShape was a great choice which I might blog about at another time, and despite some misgivings about the functionality of the online version of Sketchup, it ended up facilitating an awesome workflow that I thought was worth sharing.

 It should be noted that Sketchup for Schools (edu.sketchup.com) is different from the free online version of Sketchup (app.sketchup.com).
 In particular, the edu version includes the following extended functionality:

 - Students can sign into sketchup using their school google account and they can save their .skp sketchup files to Drive (more on how useful this is later).

 - Students can export their finished models as 3d and 2d dxf files (as well as many other file types).
 It took a bit of doing to fine tune this process, but once we figured it out we were able to import student dxf files to 2D Design in order to laser cut them.

 - Students have access to the Solid Inspector tool which I m hoping will help improve success rates when 3d printing student files (at the moment we are focused on exporting to the laser cutter).